vesor/notes/ubuntu1604.md

 -0 Tells xargs that the input will be separated with the ASCII NUL character ‘\000’
    NUL charater separation is a way to escape files which also contain spaces in their filenames.
 -n1 Tells xarg to execute the command [cmd] with only one argument

+## suspend and wakup

+Sleep and wakeup after seconds:

+      sudo rtcwake -m mem -s 3600 # try different -m options to see if it is supported

+Sleep after some time:

+      sleep 2h 45m 20s && systemctl suspend -i